Evaluating Large Language Models for Line-Level Vulnerability Localization

-\begin{itemize} \item \textbf{GPT-3.5 \& GPT-4}: A series of cloased-source models developed by OpenAI \cite{chatgpt}, known for their ability to generate human-like text based on the prompts they receive.
-GPT-4, in particular, has been noted for its massive scale and improved performance over GPT-3.5.
-We use them through API of gpt-3.5-turbo and gpt-4 respectively. \item \textbf{Llama 2 \& CodeLlama}: Developed by Meta AI, Llama 2 \cite{llama2} is designed for a wide range of NLP tasks, including coding-related activities.
-CodeLlama \cite{codellama} is a code-specialized version of Llama 2 that was created by further training Llama 2 on its code-specific datasets.
-Essentially, CodeLlama features enhanced coding capabilities and supports many of the most popular programming languages. \item \textbf{WizardCoder}: WizardCoder \cite{wizardcoder} enhances the capabilities of open-source LLMs, by generating intricate code instruction data through the evolutionary prompt process tailored specifically for code-related tasks.
-To make a high diversity, the selected model is built on the StarCoder-15B \cite{starcoder} via instruction tuning so as to follow human prompts. \item \textbf{CodeBERT \& GraphCodeBERT}: Developed by Microsoft, CodeBERT \cite{codebert} and GraphCodeBERT (abbr.
+\item \textbf{Qwen2.5-Coder}: Qwen2.5-Coder is a code-specialized variant of the Qwen2.5 large language model, introduced in the Technical Report by Hui et al.~\cite{hui2024qwen2_5_coder}.
+It includes models ranging from 0.5B to 32B parameters and is pretrained on a massive 5.5 trillion token corpus of code and associated metadata.
+The series demonstrates state-of-the-art performance across diverse code tasks, often surpassing larger models of equivalent size.

+\item \textbf{CodeBERT \& GraphCodeBERT}: Developed by Microsoft, CodeBERT \cite{codebert} and GraphCodeBERT (abbr.
 GraphBERT) \cite{graphcodebert} are language models designed to bridge the gap between programming and natural languages, leveraging the encoder-only Transformer architecture for their development.
 We use the base versions of these models. \item \textbf{PLBART and CodeT5}: These models are pre-trained encoder-decoder models specifically designed for a variety of code-related tasks.
 PLBART \cite{plbart} leverages the BART-like architecture, pre-trained on an extensive collection of Java and Python data from GitHub and StackOverflow.
 CodeT5 \cite{codet5} distinguishes itself through a unique pre-training strategy based on T5 that employs an identifier-aware denoising objective alongside bimodal dual generation tasks. \item \textbf{CodeGen}: The CodeGen models \cite{codegen} are a series of autoregressive decoder-only transformers pre-trained for conversational program synthesis.
 The pre-training frames the specification-writing and program-generation process as a multi-turn conversation between the user and the system.
 CodeGen was trained on a diverse dataset covering multiple programming languages. \end{itemize}